An undecidable extension of Morley's theorem on the number of countable models: Equivalence relations given by countable intersections of projective sets

 The set of reals coding the countable models of a second-order \emph{sentence} can be arbitrarily high in the projective hierarchy.
 The set of reals coding the countable models of a second-order \emph{theory} can thus be the intersection of countably many projective sets, and these projective sets may have unbounded projective complexity.
-In order to extend our work to include second-order theories we therefore need information about the set of equivalence classes of a $\sigma$-projective equivalence relation.
+In order to extend our work to include second-order theories we therefore need information about the set of equivalence classes of an equivalence relation that is given by a countable intersection of projective sets.
 In this section we obtain results along these lines.
 For this section we temporarily set aside our intended applications in second-order logic and focus only on the results we need in Descriptive Set Theory.
 As such, we use the terminology of Descriptive Set Theory throughout; the only appearance of second-order logic in this section is at the very end, in Theorem \ref{thm:secondOrderTheory}.
 In particular, we emphasize that in this section ``definable" is meant in the sense of Descriptive Set Theory.

 At this point we should warn the reader that for this section not only do we assume familiarity with a substantial amount of Set Theory as we have implicitly so far but towards the end of the section we also assume some knowledge of \emph{Inner Model Theory}.
-For the set theoretic background, i.e., up to and including the proof of Theorem \ref{thm:FM-infinitelymanyWoodins} modulo Lemmas \ref{lem:genericabsoluteness-infinitelymanyWoodins} and \ref{lem:uB-infinitelymanyWoodins}, standard textbooks such as \cite{Ka08, Je03, Sch14, Kun11} suffice.
+For the set-theoretic background, i.e., up to and including the proof of Theorem \ref{thm:FM-infinitelymanyWoodins} modulo Lemmas \ref{lem:genericabsoluteness-infinitelymanyWoodins} and \ref{lem:uB-infinitelymanyWoodins}, standard textbooks such as \cite{Ka08, Je03, Sch14, Kun11} suffice.
 For the rest of this section we suppose familiarity with the basics of Inner Model Theory as for example covered in the first five sections of \cite{St10}.